coffee makers icon

 The Competition

-But it’s always good to know what else is out there.
-There are some other companies that also offer brilliant options at various price points.
-It all depends on what you look for in a new home espresso machine.
+Some other companies also offer brilliant options at various price points.
+It all depends on what you’re looking for in your home espresso machine:

 Jura

-If you’re looking at the top-end DeLonghi’s then Jura could well have a more feature-packed machine for the same price.
-So take a look at the best Jura coffee machines – you may just fall in love.
+If you’re looking at one of the top-end DeLonghis, then Jura could well have a more feature-packed super-automatic espresso machine for the same price.
+(Their cheapest option comes in around $1000.)
+In which case, it’s worth taking a look at our reviews of the best Jura coffee machines.

 Want to see how DeLonghi and Jura measure up in a head-to-head battle?
 Then check out our complete guide: